Banner

 Conclusion

-As a conclusion, the compatibility of the Mac Mini G4 running Mac OS 9, while not 100% perfect, is quite good.
-Especially for games made after the Macintosh II introduction in the late 80s.
+In conclusion, the compatibility of the Mac Mini G4 running Mac OS 9 is very good, even if not perfect—particularly for games released after the introduction of the Macintosh II in the late 1980s.

-For my needs at last, it is the best Macintosh for retro-gaming: it can play titles from a large time-span, is so tiny that it can fit on top on my 486 machine and plugs in the same screen and amplifier 🙂
+For my needs at least, it is the best Macintosh for retro-gaming: it can run titles from a broad time span, is compact enough to sit on top of my 486 machine, and plugs into the same screen and amplifier 🙂.

 Age of the Empire II The Mac Mini G4 sitting on top of my 486 desktop